vishaltak/gitlab-development-kit/doc/howto/gitaly.md

 ### Praefect on a Geo secondary

 Praefect needs a read-write capable database to track it's state.
-On a Geo secondary the main database will be read-only.
-So when GDK is [configured to be a Geo secondary](geo.md#secondary), Praefect will use the Geo tracking database instead.
+On a Geo secondary the main database is read-only.
+So when GDK is [configured to be a Geo secondary](geo.md#secondary), Praefect uses the Geo tracking database instead.

-If you have modified this setting, you'll need to recreate the Praefect database
+If you have modified this setting, you need to recreate the Praefect database
 using:

 ```shell